mrkovec/encdec/README.md

     dec.ReadFrom(network)
     ...
 ```
-For examples look in GoDoc or in test/benchmark files.
+For more examples look in GoDoc or in test/benchmark files.